American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 The third quarter book looks somewhat different from the first half book is what you're saying?

 Well, I don't know if it's the third quarter.
-I mean, I look it on a year-to-date basis.
+I mean, I look at it on a year-to-date basis.
 That's the loss ratio you got to look at and that's the one I concern myself with.
-And Sid tried to give you kind of a general idea what the accident year for the – for all of 2017 is going to be and I think that's really, to me, our starting point.
+And Sid tried to give you a kind of a general idea of what the accident year for the – for all of 2017 is going to be and I think that's really, to me, our starting point.
 And that's the one I would use.

 Operator